-Thank you to Rob Winkler and Ann Floyd for being so kind as to sharing this article with us and allowing us to share it with others!
+Thank you to Anne Floyd and Rob Winkler and for authoring this article!
 It speaks to the value of Mental Fitness and how to Nurture your Mental Health.

 In a society that is often focused on material things, it’s easy to justify spending that improves our attractiveness.
 We have a natural incentive to care about what we look like: physical appearance is emphasized as the end-all be-all virtually everywhere we get our media.
 We buy gym memberships to look a certain way, as though mirroring the physical perfection we see in the media will magically make us happy.
 Going to the gym is also seen as the main route to “getting healthy” – and improving psychological health is not emphasized in the same way.
 Why?

 Likely, the reason why psychological health is deemphasized is because improving it isn’t seen to have the same effect on our appearance as the gym.
 However, even the claim that therapy doesn’t impact our appearance can be contested: research has shown that our mental health affects how others perceive our physical appearance – and whether they want to befriend us (Rosenblatt & Greenberg, 1988; Chancellor, Layous, Margolis, & Lyubomirsky, 2017).
 Another (perhaps less superficial) argument for the importance of therapy is the buoyancy effect.
 Therapy helps us through difficult times, which are inevitable given that life is unpredictable, often strange, and frequently painful.
 As a protective factor, therapy can help smooth the bumps in the road – as well as make a good thing even better.
 Intrigued but not yet convinced?
 Read 5 reasons how therapy positively impacts long-term psychological health.

 1. Therapy can help you learn life-long coping skills.